kkahatapitiya/LangRepo/README.md

 **Download pre-extracted captions.**

 Download pre-extrated captions provided in LLoVi github repo, using [this drive](https://drive.google.com/file/d/13M10CB5ePPVlycn754_ff3CwnpPtDfJA/view?usp=drive_link).
 Please refer to the same for the details about how captions are extracted.
-Unzip the captions to ```./data```.
+Unzip the captions in ```./data```.

 **Download models.**